 Get a card that helps you earn miles while you’re travelling.
 One of the easiest way to boost your miles is by enjoying welcome bonus of up to 14,500 KrisFlyer miles.

 All you need to do is just charge your card and the miles will be credited to your account.
 Also, with this card, you can enjoy hassle-free conversion.
 For every S$1 you charge to AmEx KrisFlyer card, it will instantly converted up to 2 miles.

 It’s definitely one of the best travel credit cards to earn KrisFlyer miles for avid traveler.

-Receive up to 2 miles for every S$1 spentWelcome Bonus: Enjoy 5,000 KrisFlyer Miles + Free 1-Year Subscription of StarHub Go Select
+Receive up to 2 miles for every S$1 spentWelcome Bonus: Enjoy Up to 14,500 KrisFlyer Miles

 This is one of the best travel credit cards in Singapore.
 Every S$1 spent locally gives you 1.2 miles and every S$1 spent overseas gives you 2 miles.